Table of Contents

-Place one of the small Salonpas patches centered on the green dot in the picture.
+Place one of the small Salonpas patches on the green star in the picture.
 This should be centered between the base of your head and the top of your shoulders.
 They’re available at every drugstore and even cheaper on Amazon.

-After it has been on for a few minutes try stretch #2 and #3 listed below.
+After it has been on for a few minutes, try stretches #2 and #3 listed below.
 The topical patch makes it particularly easy to release with a stretch.

 Stretches and Exercises for Longer-Lasting Relief: